NHSDigital/eligibility-signposting-api/DEPLOYMENT.md

 > **Note:** The Preprod/prod entry workflows are thin wrappers around a **reusable** workflow (`base-deploy.yml`).

+### Lambda Artifact management

+1. `Dev deploy` → artifact is created and stored in GitHub actions.
+2. `Test deploy` → downloads the artifact from GitHub actions, uploads it to `Test` S3 and deploys to lambda.
+3. `Preprod deploy` → downloads the artifact from `Test` S3, uploads it to `Preprod` S3 and deploys to lambda.
+4. `Prod deploy` → downloads the artifact from `Preprod` s3, uploads it to `Prod` S3 and deploys to lambda.

 ---

 ## Pull Request Workflow (CI)